originalworks/gitbook/protocol/token-economics.md

 `Relayers` and `Validators` are the open layer above the trusted representatives of rights holders (Service Providers).
 The protocol allows for any web 3 builder or node operator to become a Validator or Relayer and earn $OWN:

 * preserve the data integrity across multiple chains
-* prevent double entires of international IP identification codes
+* prevent double entries of international IP identification codes
 * Validate ZK proofs declared about licenses, financials and or/ownership data of an asset
 * prevent conflicting payment logic
   * **share percentage** - _what percentage of the revenue of this the rights licensed is collected by this specific license_